-Chairman Joyce, Ranking Member Hoyer, and members of the Subcommittee, my name is Amy St. Eve, and I am pleased to appear before you to present and explain the fiscal year (FY) 2026 budget request of the federal Judiciary.
-I have been a federal judge for almost 23 years, first as a district court judge in the Northern District of Illinois and now as a circuit judge for the United States Court of Appeals for the Seventh Circuit, which is based in Chicago.
+Chairman Issa, Ranking Member Johnson, and members of the Subcommittee, my name is Amy St. Eve, and I am pleased to appear before you to present and explain the fiscal year (FY) 2026 budget request of the federal Judiciary.
+I have been a federal judge for almost 23 years, first as a district court judge in the Northern District of Illinois and since 2018 as a circuit judge for the United States Court of Appeals for the Seventh Circuit, which is based in Chicago.
 I have also worked as a practicing attorney both for the federal government and in the private sector.
-Most important for our purposes today, I am the chair of the Judicial Conference Committee on the Budget, which is charged with formulating the Conference's budget request and ensuring that Congress has the information needed to effectively evaluate and act on that request.
+Most important for our purposes today, I am the chair of the Judicial Conference Committee on the Budget, which is charged with formulating the Conference's budget request and ensuring that Congress has the information needed to evaluate and act on that request.

-This is my second appearance before the Subcommittee since I assumed the chairmanship of the Budget Committee in October 2021, and I look forward to sharing with you important details about the Judiciary's current funding posture, several critical crosscutting budget issues, and the specifics of our recently submitted FY 2026 discretionary appropriations request before briefly updating the Subcommittee on the status of our long-standing cost containment efforts.
-My remarks are meant to complement those of Judge Robert Conrad, Jr., the Director of the Administrative Office of the United States Courts (AO) and Secretary of the Judicial Conference, who will address several significant Judicial Conference priorities as well as the budget request of the AO itself.
+The Judiciary is constantly reexamining its programs, priorities, and staffing and financial resources to ensure fiscal accountability for the American taxpayers and the effective and efficient administration of justice for all those who will interact in some way with the federal court system.
+I look forward to sharing with you important details about the Judiciary's current funding posture, several critical crosscutting budget issues, and the specifics of our FY 2026 discretionary appropriations request before briefly updating the Subcommittee on the status of our long-standing cost containment efforts.
+Judge Michael Scudder, the chair of the Judicial Conference Committee on Information Technology (IT), will also address the Judiciary's IT modernization and cybersecurity needs.

 Please note that my remarks are focused on the portions of the Judiciary's budget that are within the jurisdiction of the Conference's Budget Committee.
-That includes the bankruptcy, district, and appellate courts around the country; our nationwide probation and pretrial services offices; court-appointed counsel for all federal defendants who are financially unable to obtain adequate representation; the costs of providing necessary and appropriate security to Judiciary personnel and facilities; and statutory payments to federal grand and petit jurors.
-Conversely, it excludes the budgets of the U.S. Court of International Trade, the U.S. Court of Appeals for the Federal Circuit, the Federal Judicial Center, and the U.S. Sentencing Commission.
-Those organizations are responsible for their own budget requests, but I have brought on their behalf additional statements outlining their particular needs and priorities, which I would like to offer for the record.
-My remarks also exclude the U.S. Supreme Court, which works directly with the Subcommittee to submit and justify its own budget request.
+That includes the bankruptcy, district, and appellate courts around the country; our nationwide probation and pretrial services offices; courtappointed counsel for all federal defendants who are financially unable to obtain adequate representation; the costs of providing necessary and appropriate security to Judiciary personnel and facilities; and statutory payments to federal grand and petit jurors.
+Conversely, it excludes the budgets of the U.S. Supreme Court, the U.S. Court of International Trade, the U.S. Court of Appeals for the Federal Circuit, the Administrative Office of the U.S. Courts, the Federal Judicial Center, and the U.S. Sentencing Commission.
 To the extent that any members of the Subcommittee have questions or concerns about any budget request beyond my own committee's jurisdiction, I will be happy to connect you with the right people to address those questions.